 The fastest way to get rid of fleas on a dog is with a flea shampoo or fast-acting pill treatment that kills fleas within hours.
 Careful flea combing can also rid your dog of existing fleas.
 These methods will get rid of any fleas that are currently on your dog, but you will need to apply a long-acting preventative to truly get rid of fleas by preventing re-infestation.
 A combination of approaches works best for both short and long-term flea control.

-How does dog flea treatment work?
+How do dog flea and tick treatments work?